wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/notification-hubs/notification-hubs-android-get-started.md

    	![][19]

 3. Press **Send Notification**.
 Any devices that have the app running will show an `AlertDialog` with the notification message.
 Devices that don't have the app running but were previously registered for the notifications will receive a notification added to the notification manager.
-Notifications can be viewed by swiping down from the upper left hand corner.
+Notifications can be viewed by swiping down from the upper-left corner.

    	![][21]

 ##Next steps

-In this simple example you broadcast notifications to all your Android devices.
-In order to target specific users refer to the tutorial [Use Notification Hubs to push notifications to users], while if you want to segment your users by interest groups you can read [Use Notification Hubs to send breaking news].
-Learn more about how to use Notification Hubs in [Notification Hubs Guidance].
+In this simple example, you sent broadcast notifications to all your Windows devices using the portal or a console app.
+We recommend the [Use Notification Hubs to push notifications to users] tutorial as the next step.
+It will show you how to send notifications from an ASP.NET backend using tags to target specific users.

+If you want to segment your users by interest groups, see [Use Notification Hubs to send breaking news].

+To learn more general information about Notification Hubs, see [Notification Hubs Guidance].

 <!-- Images. -->